JohnStarlight/ethical-ai/quest00/ex02_variations.md

 ## Python

     def palindrome(word):
+    # Keep only letters and convert to lowercase
     clean = ''.join(char for char in word if char.isalpha()).lower()

+    # A palindrome needs at least 3 characters
     if len(clean) < 3:
         return False

+    # Start from both ends
     left = 0
     right = len(clean) - 1

+    # Move inward until the pointers meet
     while left < right:
+        # If the characters don't match, return the position
         if clean[left] != clean[right]:
             return (left, right)
         left += 1
         right -= 1

+    # All characters matched
     return True

 ## Reflection